bigmonkey/pong-pong/README.md

-# The Payday Hound
+# Loan Review site

-[The Payday Hound](http://www.thepaydayhound.com) is a site the reviews [payday loans](http://www.thepaydayhound.com/payday-loans/) and [installment loans](http://www.thepaydayhound.com/installment-loans/).
+This site the reviews [payday loans](http://www.thepaydayhound.com/payday-loans/) and [installment loans](http://www.thepaydayhound.com/installment-loans/).
 It's aims to bring transparency to this market.
 Transparency will help borrows protect themselves through education and get better pricing through efficient markets.
 The site provided detailed reviews on short-term lenders.
 It provided direct links to direct lenders and an application to a matching service.

 This site is my project to learn how to code.